bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 Incidentally, this would be an _excellent_ application of wire-wrap technology.
 Wire-wrap uses thin wire and a special tool to spiral the bare wire around square posts of a connector.
 It’s mechanically solid, electrically excellent, and looks like spaghetti in practice.
 This is how the first computers were made (like the Straight Eight PDP-8), and was how the back plane in the Connection Machine was made.

 This is not how the Connection Machine solved the massive interconnect problem.
 The OG CM used multiple back planes and twisted-pair connections between these back planes.
 I'm solving this simply with modern high-density interconnects and a very, very expensive circuit board.

+/* Move this to some other place, I've already done this */ I'd like to mention that the Connection Machine isn't best visualized as a multidimensional tesseract, or something Nolan consulted Kip Thorne to get _just right_.
+It's not a hypercube.
+Because it exists in three dimensions.
+Like you.
+It's actually a 12-bit Hamming-distance-1 graph.
+Or a bit-flip adjacency graph.
+Or it's a bunch of processors, each connected to 12 other processors.
+Each processor has a 12-bit address, and by changing one bit I can go to an adjacent processor.
+But sure, we'll call it a hypercube if it makes you feel wicked smaht or whatever.

+That being said, Danny had some good ideas in his thesis about why it's better to refer to this computer as a hypercube.
+The key insight that makes this buildable is exploiting a really cool property of hypercubes: __you can divide them up into identical segments.__

+Instead of trying to route a 12-dimensional hypercube as one massive board, I'm breaking the 4,096 processors into 16 completely identical processor boards, each containing exactly 256 RISC-V chips.
+Think of it like this: each board is its own 8-dimensional hypercube (since 256 = 2⁸), and the backplane connects those 16 sub-cubes into a full 12-dimensional hypercube (because 16 = 2⁴, and 8 + 4 = 12).
+*/

 ### The Backplane Implementation